> MAYBE YOUR QUESTION COULD FIND AN ANSWER HERE

-Yes, it is possible to use a different matrix from fibronectin.
+Yes, it is possible to use a matrix other than fibronectin.
 We can adjust the content of the kit for you.
 Contact us so that we can find a solution which fits your needs.

 How many times can I use the micropatterns photomask?

-In proper conditions, the photomask can be used lots of times.
-The most important is to handle it gently during the experiment and to avoid scratches on it.
+In proper conditions, the photomask can be used many times.
+The most important is to handle it gently during the experiment and to avoid scratching it.